Back To Search Results

 "61-6-11.
 LICENSURE.--

-B. An applicant who has not completed two years of an approved postgraduate training program, but who otherwise meets all other licensing requirements, may present evidence to the board of the applicant's other professional experience for consideration by the board in lieu of the approved postgraduate training program.
-The board shall, in its sole discretion, determine if the professional experience is substantially equivalent to the required approved postgraduate training program.
+B. An applicant who has not completed 2 years of an approved postgraduate training program but who otherwise meets all other licensing requirements may present evidence to the board of the applicant's other professional experience for consideration by the board instead of the approved postgraduate training program.
+In its sole discretion, the board shall determine if the professional experience is substantially equivalent to the required approved postgraduate training program.

 C. A graduate of a board-approved medical college located outside the United States may be granted a license to practice medicine in New Mexico, provided the applicant presents evidence to the board that the applicant is a person of good moral character and is in compliance with the

-United States immigration laws and provided that the applicant presents satisfactory evidence to the board that the applicant has successfully passed an examination as required by the board and has successfully completed two years of postgraduate medical training in an approved postgraduate training program.
+United States immigration laws provide that the applicant presents satisfactory evidence to the board that the applicant has successfully passed an examination as required by the board and has completed 2 years of postgraduate medical training in an approved postgraduate training program.

 D. All applicants for licensure may be required to appear personally before the board or a designated agent for an interview.

-E. An applicant for licensure by examination shall not be granted a license if the applicant has taken the examination in two or more steps and has failed to successfully pass the final step within seven years of the date that the first step was passed.
-An applicant for licensure who holds a medical doctor degree and a doctoral degree in a medically related field must successfully complete the entire examination series within ten years from the date the first step of the examination is passed.
+E. An applicant for licensure by examination shall not be granted a license if the applicant has taken the examination in 2 or more steps and failed to successfully pass the final step within 7 years of the date the first step was passed.
+An applicant for licensure with a medical doctor degree and a doctoral degree in a medically related field must complete the entire examination series within ten years from the date the first step of the examination is passed.

 F. Every applicant for licensure under this section shall pay the fees required by Section 61-6-19 NMSA 1978.